 The root of the social disconnect between children of differing abilities is often found with those that don’t understand disabilities.
 Kids (and adults) often fear what they don’t understand.
 This emotion can be turned into compassion.
 By creating a common ground where all can interact and engage, walls that were put up come crumbling down.
 If children living with what society deems to be normal facilities learn to work together with children of all abilities they will quickly find that the perceived differences are not so different after all.

 Kids get stressed too.
 Children with disabilities have additional weight added to their shoulders that can cause them to feel more stress.
 Those with learning disabilities, for instance, are more likely to feel the effects of stress and exhibit signs of tension and anxiety (Brinckerhoff, Shaw, McGuire, 1993).
 Studies have shown that community gardening can help alleviate this.
 The following quote from a Grade 9 student involved in the RHF program addressed above sums it up well:

 “Gardening is a useful thing as it calms me down, it’s a relaxing thing to do.
 I hope to come back to work in the polytunnel in Year 10, it has been a good experience” (RHS SEN Schools Project 2009-2010)

 It’s important to note that in order to take full advantage of the above benefits you will need to make sure that your community garden is accessible.
 Every city will have its own set of guidelines to abide by.
 In Greater Vancouver, for example, you can refer to this copy of Accessible Community Garden Guidelines.

 Do you have any stories to share about how community gardening has benefited a child with disabilities in your life?
 We’d love to hear about them!
-Follow our Foundation on Facebook, Twitter, and/or Google+, find this article on our recently published posts, and leave a comment.
+Follow our Foundation on Facebook or Twitter, or find this article on our recently published posts, and leave a comment.